To get my enewsletter sent directly to you every week, send me an email: email@example.com

 - Strategic Planning – Should I rent or buy more ground?
 Should I drop a low producing field?

 There are so many decisions for farmers to make, it can sometimes be overwhelming.
 To help in budgeting, I ask my clients – How much do you want to make on each acre they farm.
-Each farm is different and has its own challenges, but these questions should be answered by not only the big established family farms but also the small young farmers renting all of their land.
+Each farm is different and has its own challenges, but these questions should be answered by not only the big established family farms but also the small young farmers just starting out who might be renting all of their land.

 Putting It Together